phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

-# Assigns and LiveEEx templates
+# Assigns and HEEx templates

 All of the data in a LiveView is stored in the socket as assigns.
 The `Phoenix.LiveView.assign/2` and `Phoenix.LiveView.assign/3`